ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/progress_report.md

     duration ~ 1 + (1+vowel|word) (1|speaker)
     *does* the context(`phonological environment`) determine phoneme production for NURSE vowel in NE? f3 ~ 1 + (1+vowel|word) (1|speaker)
-    *To what extent* does `f3` describe NURSE vowel production in different phonological contexts? (is rhoticization a cue for NURSE vowel in NE)
+    *To what extent* does `f3` describe NURSE vowel production in different phonological contexts? (is rhoticity a cue for NURSE vowel in NE?)

 C. **Soical variable (Mixed Effects)**